 Cooling Tower Filtration

-With all of the outbreaks of Legionnaire’s Disease (also known legionellosis) as well as saving in energy and maintenance cost consider filtration for cooling towers
+To stop outbreaks of Legionnaire’s Disease (legionellosis) and save in energy and lower maintenance cost consider filtration for cooling towers

 A cooling tower is simply a heat exchanger that contains water and is used to remove excess heat from some buildings as part of their air conditioning, ventilation, and/or heating systems or manufacturing processes.
 Cooling towers are used to cool water to extract waste heat into the atmosphere.
 When the water contacts the air, some of the water is evaporated, creating a cooling action known as evaporative cooling.